neilotoole/jsoncolor/README.md

 # jsoncolor

-Golang colorized JSON output
+Package `neilotoole/jsoncolor` provides a replacement for `encoding/json` that can output colorized JSON.

+## History

-`neilotoole/jsoncolor` is a fork of `github.com/segmentio/encoding`'s `json` package that provides colorized JSON output.
+This package is an extract of [neilotoole/sq](https://github.com/neilotoole/sq)'s `jsonw` package, which itself is a fork of the [segment.io/encoding](https://github.com/segmentio/encoding) JSON encoding package.

 ## Usage